exebeeche/c-sharp-tutorial-1/README.md

 # Bouncing balls C# Tutorial

 In this tutorial, you create a game with bouncing balls.
 The tutorial includes four articles explaining how to build the game step by step.
 The game consists of two panels with bouncing balls and control elements.

-Using this tutorial, you'll learn how:
+In this tutorial, you'll learn how:

 - Create a Visual Studio project that uses Windows Forms
 - Add labels, panels, and score statistics